electricbookworks/electric-book-gui/docs/_developers/build.md

    You can then open the EBM in your browser at [http://localhost:16101/](http://localhost:16101/).

 For convenience, run `make dev` to start the app and watch the Sass, Typescript and dTemplates all at once.
-Note that this runs the processes in parallel, and you'll have to kill them manually when you're done.
+Note that this runs the processes in parallel, and you may need to kill processes manually when you're done.